BenjaminRocco/GA_Project_2/README.md

 1. Success will be measured by the $\textbf{R}^2$ values of train and test scores and how optimal the value becomes as a result of fitting (the absolute difference between these values being close to $0$).
 1. Finally, we upload predictions with the lowest Root-Mean-Square-Error (RMSE) to the Kaggle competition submission portal, where these scores will be compared with other competitors scores to decide upon who created the best model.
 1. We provide insights through reporting and presentation.
-1. In conclusion, the finding of this project will be of particular interest to those considering a first-time home purchase, in order to make the best decision possible and taking all the relevant factors into consideration.
+1. The findings of this project will be of particular interest to those considering a first-time home purchase, in order to make the best decision possible and taking all the relevant factors into consideration.

-Ultimately, we recommend deciding upon a first-time home purchase by overall quality, square footage, numbers of various rooms, and other factors most highly correlated with sales price.
-Our model is highly accurate with a root-mean-squared-error of $23k$ dollars of actual housing price and we delve into more detail within the actual `.ipynb` notebooks found in this repo.

 # Folder Organization